hidglobal/digitalpersona-access-management-services/README.md

 # Overview

-The DigitalPersona Access Management Services are a collection of RESTful services used to implement various features of the DigitalPersona solution in web-based applications.
+The DigitalPersona Access Management Services are a collection of Web services used to implement various features of the DigitalPersona solution in web-based applications.

 These services are: